 This unit provides students with a detailed understanding of fisheries biology and population dynamics.
-Biological concepts, morphology, behaviour, reproduction, and life histories strategies of fisheries species.
+Biological concepts include how morphology, behaviour, habitat preferences and life history strategies affect the exploitation of fisheries taxa.
 The unit also covers the logistical and quantitative methodologies associated with undertaking a biological investigation into the population dynamics of a species.
-These assessments of fisheries species include reproductive biology, age determination, growth modelling, stock discrimination, population stock abundance and dietary analysis.
-Fisheries Biology and Population Dynamics
+These assessments include abundance estimation, reproductive biology, age determination, dietary analysis and biological modelling.

 |Unit name||Fisheries Biology and Population Dynamics|

 |Coordinator||Doctor James Haddy|

 - Domestic students